Cheshire1922/AG-GIMIMods/Mods/nsfw/NPC/Taraneh/README.md

-broken as fuck
+(oops forgot to remove the shoes of the model I was using lmao, it'll be fixed in final ver) broken as fuck
 been working on her noodle arm for hours I don't know what's wrong
 here it is for now, it's 5am I want to sleep, I'll work on it again eventually